NightwindDev/Tweak-Tutorial/p3_views.md

 [self.view addSubview:ourView];
 ```

 `self.view` is needed because we are adding our subview to the view of the view controller, not the view controller itself.
+The view controller is not present in the view hierarchy; it is not a visual element that one can see on the screen.
+However, its view *is* present in the hierarchy.

 To compile all this together, our final code should look like something like this: